 How does my body keep its balance?

-Your sense of balance relies on a series of signals to the brain from several organs and structures in the body, which together are known as the vestibular system.
-The vestibular system begins with a maze-like structure in your inner ear called the labyrinth, which is made of bone and soft tissue.
+Your sense of balance relies on a series of signals to your brain from several organs and structures in your body, specifically your eyes, ears, and the muscles and touch sensors in your legs.
+The part of the ear that assists in balance is known as the vestibular system, or the labyrinth, a maze-like structure in your inner ear made of bone and soft tissue.

 Structures of the balance system inside the inner ear

 Within the labyrinth are structures known as semicircular canals.
 The semicircular canals contain three fluid-filled ducts, which form loops arranged roughly at right angles to one another.
-They tell your brain when your head rotates or moves up or down.
-Inside each canal is a gel-like structure called the cupula [KEW-pyew-lah], stretched like a thick drumhead across its duct.
+They tell your brain when your head rotates.
+Inside each canal is a gelatin-like structure called the cupula [KEW-pyew-lah], stretched like a thick sail that blocks off one end of each canal.
 The cupula sits on a cluster of sensory hair cells.
 Each hair cell has tiny, thin extensions called stereocilia that protrude into the cupula.

-When you turn your head, fluid inside the semicircular canal moves, causing the cupula to flex, which bends the stereocilia.
-This bending creates a nerve signal to the brain to tell it which way your head has turned.
+When you turn your head, fluid inside the semicircular canals moves, causing the cupulae to flex or billow like sails in the wind, which in turn bends the stereocilia.
+This bending creates a nerve signal that is sent to your brain to tell it which way your head has turned.

-Between the semicircular canals and the cochlea lie two otolithic [oh-toe-LITH-ic] organs: fluid-filled pouches called the utricle [YOU-trih-cull] and the saccule [SACK-kewl].
-These organs tell your brain the position of your head with respect to gravity, such as whether you are sitting up, leaning back, or lying down, as well as when your head is moving in a straight line, such as up, forward, or sideways.
+Between the semicircular canals and the cochlea (a snail-shaped, fluid-filled structure in the inner ear) lie two otolithic [oh-toe-LITH-ic] organs: fluid-filled pouches called the utricle [YOU-trih-cull] and the saccule [SACK-kewl].
+These organs tell your brain the position of your head with respect to gravity, such as whether you are sitting up, leaning back, or lying down, as well as any direction your head might be moving, such as side to side, up or down, forward or backward.

-When the signals from any of these sensory systems malfunction, you can have problems with your sense of balance.
+When the signals from any of these sensory systems malfunction, you can have problems with your sense of balance, including dizziness or vertigo.
 If you have additional problems with motor control, such as weakness, slowness, tremor, or rigidity, you can lose your ability to recover properly from imbalance.
 This raises the risk of falling and injury.

 What are some types of balance disorders?